billzhang7d3/Toolkitty/README.md

 # Toolkitty
-A set of Discord commands that I would find useful for myself.
+A Discord bot with a set of commands that I would find useful for myself.